IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 [Quaver/ImGuiWrapper.cs](https://github.com/Quaver/Quaver/tree/ui-redesign/Quaver.Shared/Scripting/ImGuiWrapper.cs)
 for all possible input values.
 You should be able to figure everything out by now.
-Try thinking about how you would go on about making a checkbox or an integer slider\!
+Try thinking about how you would go on about making a checkbox or an integer slider!

 ``` cs
 /*...*/ Checkbox(string label, ref bool v) /*...*/